Inside the Recruitment and Hiring Process

 An Overview of How People Get Hired

 How does the recruitment process work?
 It depends on the company and what methods the company uses to find applicants for employment.
-However, most large and some small employers have a formal process that it follows to recruit and hire new employees.
+However, most large and some small employers have a formal process that follows to recruit and hire new employees.

 Steps in the Recruiting Process